 What is Molar Mass?

-The definition of molar mass is simply the number of grams that one “mole” of a substance weighs.
-Another definition of molar mass, is the sum of the atomic weights of the atoms that make up a molecule.
-Both definitions will give you the same result, when calculating the molar mass of a molecule.
+The definition of molar mass is simply the number of grams that one mole of a substance weighs.
+Another definition is the sum of the atomic weights of the atoms that make up a molecule.
+Both definitions will give you the same result, they are just in different units.

-A “mole” of a substance is defined as 6.022 x 1023 atoms or molecules of that substance.
-1023 is a one with 23 zeroes after it.
-That’s a heck of a lot of molecules, which is why the molar mass of table salt (sodium chloride) is a respectable 58.44 grams per mole, quite a large handful.
+A “mole” of a substance is defined as atoms or molecules of that substance. is a one with 23 zeroes after it.
+That’s a heck of a lot of molecules, which is why the molecular mass of table salt (sodium chloride) is a respectable 58.44 grams per mole, quite a large handful.

-The units of molar mass is grams per mole, often abbreviated g/mol.
+The units of molar mass is grams per mole, often abbreviated .

 How to Calculate Molar Mass

-How do you find the molar mass of a compound?
 Molar mass can be calculated by using the periodic table and following three simple steps.
 It should be noted that this number is an average and therefore may vary due to isotopic elements.
-Let’s look at some examples of calculating the molar mass of different molecules.
+Let’s look at some examples of calculating this value for some different molecules.

 Molar Mass of Ammonia NH3 – Step 1:

 The first step for calculating molar mass is to identify all the elements in a given molecule and write their atomic masses using the periodic table.
 The atomic mass is equal to the atomic number which is listed below the element symbol.
-For example, if we are trying to find the molar mass of ammonia (NH3), then we need to find the atomic masses for nitrogen and hydrogen.
+For example, if we are trying calculate for ammonia (NH3), then we need to find the atomic masses for nitrogen and hydrogen.
 Using the periodic table, we should get:

 The second step is to determine how much of each element is present in the compound.
 According to the molecular formula (NH3), there is one nitrogen and three hydrogens present.
 So, now we will multiply these numbers by their corresponding atomic masses.
 It should look like this:

 The last and final step is to add up the two products we got from multiplying.
-For ammonia, we should get a molar mass of 17.04 grams.
-Moreover, this means that 1 mole of NH3 is equal to 17.04 grams of NH3.
+For ammonia, we should therefore get a molecular mass of .
+Moreover, this means that of NH3 is equal to of NH3.